DerrickWood/kraken2-experiment-code/README.md

-# kraken2-paper-code
+# Kraken 2 experiment code
-Code backing the results of the Kraken 2 paper
+Code used to download data, simulate reads, build databases, and run comparisons in the Kraken 2 manuscript.